 To confirm a non-negative urine express test

-Testing urine in the lab allows SureHire to determine the levels of multiple drugs within a single sample.
-Lab Based Testing samples are packaged up and sent directly to the lab, no result is given at the time of testing.
+Testing urine in the lab allows us to determine the levels of multiple drugs within a single sample.
+Lab-based testing samples are packaged up and sent directly to the lab with no result given at the time of testing.

 Negative urine lab results are typically available in 24 hours, while confirmed positive results typically take 72 hours to process.

 Upon entering the facility, you will first be required to present some form of government-issued photo identification when you come in for your appointment.